How we look after personal data that we collect from you or that you provide to us

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-- Identity Data includes first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender, job title and place of work;
+- Identity Data includes first name, maiden name, last name, username or similar identifier (usually email address), marital status, title, date of birth and gender, job title and place of work, nationality;

 - Contact Data includes personal address, email address and telephone numbers, business contact details, emergency contact details (where you apply to work with us);